cadichris/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 1. **return by value**: Unlike the assembling functions, creation function (i.e. build) should return the created object by value instead of reference.
 1. **shared pointer**: use the library std::shared_ptr in your code to help you manage the storage of pointers.
+This could be thought of as a light Garbage Collector.
 1. **build_shared<T>**:

 ## Benefits